INTERREGIONAL ANTI-POACHING AND ANTI-TAMPERING POLICY

 After the teams have come to an agreement and before initiating contact between the interested team and player of interest, they must notify their respective regional office of the agreement, with confirmation from both teams' management via email.

-Prospective teams and team affiliates (owners seeking to enter a league, etc.) attempting to poach players will also be subject to sanctions, up to and including denial of entry into Riot-sanctioned leagues and competitive events.
+Prospective teams and team affiliates (owners seeking to enter a league, etc.) attempting to poach players or coaches will also be subject to sanctions, up to and including denial of entry into Riot-sanctioned leagues and competitive events.

 If I'm interested in acquiring a player, how do I know if he or she is currently under contract?